 English Skills, an elective credit, is designed to support students who have not mastered reading and writing at a level required for the rigor of high school.
 Students will be placed into this class concurrently with English 1 based on state and district assessment data to improve reading, writing, speaking, and listening skills.
 The course will help students improve their overall literacy skills by focusing on core standards that will enhance reading comprehension skills.
 Engaging units offer students opportunities to read and write about a variety of diverse text.
-(Not an English credit)
+(Not an English credit; students must meet placement criteria)